 We calculate and provide valuation multiples from two sources: Current and recent listings of vending machine businesses for sale, and our database of "comparable" businesses sold on BizBuySell.
 Multiples based on listing data are generally higher due to owners setting asking prices above what their businesses might typically sell for.
 This occurs either intentionally as a negotiation strategy, or incidentally due to business owners’ common tendency to overvalue their own businesses.

-In the case of vending machine business valuation multiples, recent listings multiples are actually lower due to elevated interest rates keeping the asking prices on which they are based lowered.
+In the case of vending machine business valuation multiples, recent listings multiples may be lower due to elevated interest rates keeping the asking prices on which they are based lowered.

 Quartiles, Median, and Average